Solaire9886/dotfiles/README.md

 # Fastfetch

-Fastfetch is the Neofetch alternative which you can download [here] (https://github.com/fastfetch-cli/fastfetch).
+Fastfetch is the Neofetch alternative which you can download [here](https://github.com/fastfetch-cli/fastfetch).
 My config is a simple modification of one of the pre-existing presets that Fastfetch comes with, you can read their documentation to make one yourself or modify the existing ones.

 # Discord

-As the directory suggests, you need [Better Discord] (https://betterdiscord.app/) for this CSS to work!
+As the directory suggests, you need [Better Discord](https://betterdiscord.app/) for this CSS to work!
 I personally have some issues with the theme crashing or it being disabled with every new Discord update, so use at your own discretion.

 # Genmon Config

-The music player you can see on the panel is a modified version of [this] (https://github.com/rod-farias/XFCE-GenMon-Now-Playing) awesome plugin.
+The music player you can see on the panel is a modified version of [this](https://github.com/rod-farias/XFCE-GenMon-Now-Playing) awesome plugin.
 The read-me has some important information on how to get it working, so do refer to it if you don't know how to setup genmon yourself.
 My modification makes the text scroll, compacts it so it doesn't take up too much space, and move the play/pause clicking to be exclusive to the button itself.

 Inside of the file for the config are directories which point to the icons I'm using for the play/pause button, I have said icons in the assets directory in the repo, but make sure you change the config so it uses your own preferred directory (or text icon instead).